How to Unlock Excel Sheet for Editing (With Quick Steps)

 Ignore ‘Marked As Final’ Tag and Edit Anyway of an Excel Sheet

-4. Copy Data from a Protected Sheet to Another for Editing
+4. Copying Data from Protected Sheet to Another for Editing

 If a worksheet is protected, you can still see it in protected mode.
 We will copy the information to another sheet and will be able to edit the data.